AugustHao/Augusts_R_beginner_workshop/README.md

 * Loops/statements (your "if, for, and while" stuff) --- completed 09/02/18

-* Writing functions (how to spend hours doing somthing that has a small chance of saving you minutes in the future)
+* Writing functions (how to spend hours doing somthing that has a small chance of saving you minutes in the future) --- completed 12/02/18

 * Making pretty figures using ```ggplot```